B.A., The George Washington University

 Neal’s expertise has been widely recognized by publications and fellow attorneys.
 He was named by Super Lawyers to its list of the “100 Top Lawyers” in the New York Metropolitan Area in 2016, 2017 and 2018.
 Neal was also named Best Lawyers “Lawyer of the Year” in New York City for Litigation-Construction Law in 2017.

-Neal is a peer-selected “Best Lawyer in America®”; rated “AV Preeminent” by Martindale-Hubbell; recognized for more than ten years as a “Super Lawyer®” in construction; and has been listed by “Who’s Who Legal” as “one of the world’s leading practitioners” in construction.
+For more than ten consecutive years, including 2021, Neal has been a peer-selected “Best Lawyer in America®”; rated “AV Preeminent” by Martindale-Hubbell; recognized for thirteen consecutive years as a “Super Lawyer®”; and has been listed by “Who’s Who Legal” as “one of the world’s leading practitioners” in construction.
 Neal was also named one of Bergen County, New Jersey’s “Top Lawyers” in (201) Magazine.

 Chambers USA has referred to Neal as “very intelligent” and “a breath of fresh air,” praising him for his ability to “bring to the table a pragmatic approach.”
 Chambers also noted that Neal “is the consummate professional, understanding the details and getting to the bottom of things very quickly.”